heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Node-pressure Eviction.md

 #### Memory signals[](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#memory-signals)

 On Linux nodes, the value for `memory.available` is derived from the cgroupfs instead of tools like `free -m`.
-This is important because `free -m` does not work in a container, and if users use the [node allocatable](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable) feature, out of resource decisions are made local to the end user Pod part of the cgroup hierarchy as well as the root node.
+This is important because `free -m` does not work in a container, and if users use the [](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable) feature, out of resource decisions are made local to the end user Pod part of the cgroup hierarchy as well as the root node.
 This [script](https://kubernetes.io/examples/admin/resource/memory-available.sh) or [cgroupv2 script](https://kubernetes.io/examples/admin/resource/memory-available-cgroupv2.sh) reproduces the same set of steps that the kubelet performs to calculate `memory.available`.
 The kubelet excludes inactive_file (the number of bytes of file-backed memory on the inactive LRU list) from its calculation, as it assumes that memory is reclaimable under pressure.

-On Windows nodes, the value for `memory.available` is derived from the node's global memory commit levels (queried through the [`GetPerformanceInfo()`](https://learn.microsoft.com/windows/win32/api/psapi/nf-psapi-getperformanceinfo) system call) by subtracting the node's global [`CommitTotal`](https://learn.microsoft.com/windows/win32/api/psapi/ns-psapi-performance_information) from the node's [`CommitLimit`](https://learn.microsoft.com/windows/win32/api/psapi/ns-psapi-performance_information).
+On Windows nodes, the value for `memory.available` is derived from the node's global memory commit levels (queried through the [`GetPerformanceInfo()`]()`) system call) by subtracting the node's global [`CommitTotal`](https://learn.microsoft.com/windows/win32/api/psapi/ns-psapi-performance_information) from the node's [`CommitLimit`](https://learn.microsoft.com/windows/win32/api/psapi/ns-psapi-performance_information).
 Please note that `CommitLimit` can change if the node's page-file size changes!

 #### Filesystem signals[](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#filesystem-signals)